Kriz-hub/Holiday-Dialysis/README.md

 ###Section3
 * In desktop-devices section 3 appears as 3 column area.
 Left google map Iframe, the middle a form, and to the right a picture with adress.
-* On tablets it breaks in a googlemap area with underneath a form and picture with adress on the left and right side.
+* On tablet devices it breaks in a googlemap area with underneath a form and picture with adress on the left and right side.
 It is made possible by using a nested bootstrap Col element
 * On a mobile device verything appears below each other.

 ###footer
-* On the left 2 icons appear wth Facebook and Twitter, on the right a copyright mark appears.
+* On the left 2 icons appear with Facebook and Twitter, on the right a copyright mark appears.

 ##Technologies
 1. HTML